-Converts from Islam to Christianity face the highest risk here as faith-related posts on social media platforms can lead to discovery.
-However, also expatriate Christians cannot openly proselytize or criticize Islam.
+Converts from Islam to Christianity face the highest risk here: Faith-related posts on social media platforms can lead to discovery of their conversion.
+However, expatriate Christians must self-censor, being careful not to openly proselytize or criticize Islam via social media or emails etc.